MaxvanHaastrecht/MaxvanHaastrecht.github.io/_pages/about.md

   - /about.html
 ---
 <div style="text-align: justify">
 <p>Read about my publications, teaching, talks, and more.
-For more information on my research, see my <a href="https://www.universiteitleiden.nl/en/staffmembers/max-van-haastrecht">Leiden University</a> page and the website of the <a href="https://project.cyber-geiger.eu/">GEIGER project</a>.</p>
+For more information on my research, see my <a href="https://www.universiteitleiden.nl/en/staffmembers/max-van-haastrecht">Leiden University</a> page and the website of the <a href="https://project.cyber-geiger.eu/">GEIGER project</a>.
+If you want to know more about my work as a PhD representative, check out the <a href="https://www.organisatiegids.universiteitleiden.nl/en/staff-and-student-participation/university-council/staff-parties/phdoc">GEIGER project</a> page.</p>

-<p>My work is what I do, but it doesn't always reflect who I am.
-Michel de Montaigne once said: <em>I quote others only in order the better to express myself.</em> So, to give you some sense of what I find interesting and important, here are some quotes by others that express who I am:</p>
+<p>Michel de Montaigne once said: <em>I quote others only in order the better to express myself.</em> So, to give you some sense of what I find interesting and important, here are some quotes by others that express who I am:</p>

 <p><em>The things you regret most in life are the things you didn't do.</em> - Steve Jobs</p>